-Note that the integrand is a proper rational function because the degree of the numerator is strictly less than that of the denominator.
+Note that the integrand is an improper rational function because the degree of the numberator is not strictly less than that of the denominator.
+We apply long division of polynomials to write the integrand as a (simple) polynomial and a proper rational piece.
+That is, the degree of the numerator is strictly less than that of the denominator.